bionet/ted.python/docs/source/overview.rst

 ---------------

-See the :doc:`publications <publications>` page for the list of articles whose algorithms are implemented in the toolbox.
+See the :doc:`publications <publications>` page for the list of articles whose algorithms are implemented in the toolkit.
 More literature on time encoding and decoding is available on the `Bionet publication server
 <http://www.bionet.ee.columbia.edu/publications/>`_.